 S/he may suggest such interventions as:

-• Keep an aura diary.
-Here is the migraine diary I use, you can print it out right now if you'd like, by joining the mailing list.
+- Keep an aura diary.
+You can down the one I use and print it out right now if you'd like, by joining the mailing list.

 Migraine auras without headaches have other triggers such as stress, anxiety, depression, and grief that can affect the regularity and intensity of the attacks.
 You may not be able to control some of these, but you can control how you respond to them.